Denver7 TrafficDriving You Crazy

 and last updated

-DENVER — Jess and Jim from Denver writes, “What's driving you crazy?
+DENVER — Jess and Jim from Denver write, “What's driving you crazy?
 There is a stop light at Martin Luther King and Elizabeth.
 My husband and I hit this light everyday, twice a day.
 This light makes no sense due to the houses and median.
 We would love to hear your opinion.
 Thank you for all you do!”

 MORE: Read more traffic issues driving people crazy

 When I went out there, I timed both signals and found quite the curious discrepancy.
 Looking at eastbound traffic, the light was green for 20 seconds and red for 80 seconds.
 It feels a lot longer when you don't see anyone there or see any need for the signal in the first place.
-The light for westbound traffic was nearly the opposite, green for 70 seconds and red for 25 seconds.
-I timed numerous light cycles for a little over 30 minutes and saw several red-light runners during that time.
-Presumably frustrated with a very long wait for seemingly no reason.
+The light for westbound traffic was nearly the opposite — green for 70 seconds and red for 25 seconds.
+I timed numerous light cycles for a little over 30 minutes and saw several red-light runners during that time — presumably frustrated with a very long wait for seemingly no reason.

-When I asked Denver’s Department of Transportation and Infrastructure for their explanation why eastbound traffic is held on red for so long and why westbound traffic gets such a short red?
+When I asked Denver’s Department of Transportation and Infrastructure (DOTI) for the explanation why eastbound traffic is held on red for so long and why westbound traffic gets such a short red?
 I was told, “Thank you for bringing this to our attention.
 We have asked our Traffic Operations division to investigate the signal timing and once they investigate the signal timing, adjustments will be made if it is found to be necessary.”

-I followed up a week later after the city took a look at the signal box and they told me, “Our traffic operations team replaced the controller with new equipment.
+I followed up a week later after the city took a look at the signal box and told me, “Our traffic operations team replaced the controller with new equipment.
 It was an older controller and appeared to need reprogramming as the timing cycling was out of sync.
 The previous one was taken back to the shop for diagnosis.”

 I again went out to time the lights and found a major change.
 The lights in both directions are now timed to be red for about 27 seconds and green for about 60 seconds.
 I still saw several red light runners going in both directions.

-If you drive around town, you will see these signals typically on roads with speed limits of 30mph.
+If you drive around town, you will see these signals typically on roads with speed limits of 30 mph.
 Residents along these roads will tell you, drivers go well over these speed limits constantly and any method used to slow them down is a good thing.
-The signals are most famously along 8th Ave, 13th Ave, 14th Ave and just north of downtown on roads like Stout Street.
+The signals are most famously along 8th Ave., 13th Ave., 14th Ave. and just north of downtown on roads like Stout Street.

-Now that the signal equipment has been replaced, hopefully the Traffic Operations division will continue to tweak this signal timing to allow for more green time so you won’t have to sit at a seemingly unnecessary signal longer than you need to.
+Now that the signal equipment has been replaced, hopefully the traffic operations division will continue to tweak this signal timing to allow for more green time so you won’t have to sit at a seemingly unnecessary signal longer than you need to.

 Denver7 Traffic Expert Jayson Luber says he has been covering Denver-metro traffic since Ben-Hur was driving a chariot.
 (We believe the actual number is over 25 years.)
 He's obsessed with letting viewers know what's happening on their drive and the best way to avoid the problems that spring up.
 Follow him on Facebook, Twitter or Instagram or listen to his award winning Driving You Crazy podcast on any podcast app including iTunes, iHeartRadio, Spotify, Podbean, or YouTube.